faparicior/FARJQueryGroupElements/README.md

 # FARGroupElements [![Build Status](https://travis-ci.org/faparicior/FARJQueryGroupElements.svg?branch=master)](https://travis-ci.org/faparicior/FARJQueryGroupElements)

-This JQuery plugin provides a functionality to administer a master list of elements with a child list of elements.
+This JQuery plugin provides a functionality to manage a master list of elements with a child list of elements.

 This plugin supports multiple instances in a same page.